Is this program right for you?

-A: The start and end dates of the online courses are listed on your confirmation of registration.
-For self-paced courses, further information on the end dates is provided on the course home page.
+A: The start and end dates of the online courses are listed when you register for the course.
 All course work must be completed by the scheduled end date of the course.
 For guided or instructor-led courses, all assignments and assessment deadlines throughout the course are listed in the class calendar.

 Q: HOW DO I ACCESS MY ONLINE CLASS?

 A: JIBC has moved to a centralized portal for accessing both your student account information and your online classes.
-To access your online class, log into the myJIBC portal at www.myjibc.ca and click on your class under Login to Online Classes.
+To access your online class, log into the myJIBC portal at elearn.jibc.ca and click on your class under Login to Online Classes.
 Your class will appear in your online course dashboard on the first day the course starts.